diana-hep/oamap/README.md

 As an alternative to passing proxy objects in dynamic Python, we could translate the Python code to pass integer indexes and interpret them correctly.
 This involves something like a compiler pass, propagating PLUR data types through the code to insert index interpretations at the appropriate places, which can be performed rigorously at the level of [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 This PLUR implementation has experimental support for code transformation, though the interface is currently rough (no error checking!).
-We can't use foreach-style loops yet, but eventually we'll be able to put exactly the same code that works with proxies into the code transformation tool and get a large speedup for free.
+However, we can already put exactly the same code that works with proxies into the code transformation tool and get a large speedup for free.

 Here's an illustration: